deciduously/blispr/post.md

 }
 ```

-Both of these functions mutate their first argument in place, either removing or adding a child.  `Lval_add` consumes the second arg by taking ownership - it cannot be used again after adding it to another Lval because it is now owned by the containing `Lval`.
+Both of these functions mutate their first argument in place, either removing or adding a child.

 ## Errors